 How can I get the heroin overdose drug?

-In New Jersey, naloxone can be prescribed by a doctor to someone who is deemed to be in a position to help someone at risk for opiate overdose.
-The person who prescribes the drug must make sure that the person receiving the prescription understands how to prevent overdose, how to recognize overdose, the importance of calling 911, and how to care for the person who has overdosed.
-If these conditions are met, the person who uses naloxone is subject to certain levels of legal immunity.
-Doctors must also undergo training in order to prescribe the drug.
+In New Jersey, naloxone can be prescribed by a doctor to someone who is deemed to be in a position to help someone during an opioid overdose.
+The person who prescribes the drug should make sure that the person receiving the prescription understands the signs of an overdose, the importance of calling 911, and how to care for the person who has overdosed.
+If the necessary conditions are met, the person who uses naloxone is subject to certain levels of immunity from liability.

 -Back to Menu-